NushK650/KumarTC-AdviceGen/README.md

+# Name: Tanush Kumar
+# Date: 2/28/25
+# Project Name:  Advice Generator
+# Description:  With the assets given to you, remake the following Project : Advice Generator.
+# Peer review:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.